MrEsmailian/MrEsmailian/README.md

 ## 📂 Currently Working On

-**Working On iAAA competition**
+**🏃Working On iAAA competition**
 Building a deep-network on CT-scan images of breast cancer

 ---

-## 📚 Learning
+## 📚 Research

-**Reinforcement Learning**
+**🧬Dopamine Mechanism**
-Diving into RL fundamentals through hands-on experiments and tutorials—aiming to harness sequential decision-making for better predictive models in my next projects.
+There are some new studies going on in a MIT lab on how actually dopamine works and I'm currently working on that.
+I will be glad to hear from any of you that could help me find more information on this research.

 ---